xiix0/scam/README.md

-You are a very redundant person, that's what kind of person you are.
+A kind of Batman of contemporary letters.
+		-- Philip Larkin on Anthony Burgess